-Other constraints on the state and control input that can be written convexly in terms of the optimization variables $\rho$ and $\bar \brho$ can be incorporated in the framework.
-As we show in the simulation section one of such constraints is the curvature constraints.
+Other constraints on the state and control input can be written convexly in terms of the optimization variables $\rho$ and $\bar \brho$.
+One such constraint is the curvature constraint.
 For example, consider a Dubin's car model

-Aside from the kinematic constraints imposed by nonholonomy, most often the additional constraint that the radius of curvature of the paths of the vehicle are lower bounded must be considered \cite{balluchi1996path}.
-The curvature constraints itself will be function of the terrain properties.
-The curvature constraints makes the kinematic model of Dubin's car more close to reality.
-The curvature constraints are captured as follows.
+Aside from the kinematic constraints imposed by nonholonomy, most often, the additional constraint on the radius of curvature of the paths of the vehicle must be considered \cite{balluchi1996path}.
+The curvature constraints themselves will be a function of the terrain properties.
+The curvature constraints close the kinematic model of Dubin's car to reality.
+We can capture the curvature constraints as follows.

-where $u_2$ is the angular velocity of the Dubin's car model.
-The constraint in \eqref{curvature_const} makes sure that control design are realistic and that angular velocity of the kinematic model is bounded.
+where $u_2$ is the angular velocity of Dubin's car model.
+The constraint in \eqref{curvature_const} ensures that the control design is realistic and that the angular velocity of the kinematic model is bounded.
 The \eqref{curvature_const} can be easily added to the optimization problem of theorem \ref{theorem3} convexly as follows.
-Following the general formulation specialize for two input system, we can write $u_1=\frac{\bar \rho_1}{\rho}$ and $u_2=\frac{\bar \rho_2}{\rho}$, hence
+Following the general formulation specialized for two input systems, we can write $u_1=\frac{\bar \rho_1}{\rho}$ and $u_2=\frac{\bar \rho_2}{\rho}$, hence

 which is linear and hence convex in $\bar\rho_1$ and $\bar \rho_2$.